After nearly two years of record-low mortgage rates, 2022 started off with rates nearly rising to levels we haven’t seen since before the pandemic.

 Mortgage Rate Frequently Asked Questions (FAQ):

-How Do I Get the Best Mortgage Rate?
+How Do I Qualify for the Lowest Mortgage Rate?

-The mortgage rate you’ll qualify for depends on a variety of factors lenders consider when assessing how the likelihood that you’ll be able to afford your monthly payments for the long term.
+Your mortgage rate depends on a number of factors lenders consider when assessing how likely you are to repay your home loan.
 Your credit score is a big part of this decision.
-And even the value of the property compared to the size of your mortgage is important.
-So putting more money into your down payment can reduce your interest rate.
+And your loan-to-value (LTV) ratio is also important, so having a larger down payment is better for your interest rate.

-But lenders will look at your situation differently.
+But banks will consider your circumstances differently.
 So you can provide the same documentation to three different mortgage providers, and get offers with three different mortgage rates and fees that vary just as much.

 Mortgage rates move up and down on a daily basis, and it’s impossible to time the market.
 So locking in your interest rate right now is a good idea because overall, rates are historically favorable.